emgong/double-takes/app/posts/2017-08-26-locking-with-promises.md

 Third, at all other times it is important to *forget about all that temporal stuff*.
 The beauty of promises is that most of your code doesn't worry about when it will run.
 It just says "when we have the data, do this stuff".
-I love writing mapping across some data with a promise-returning function and then throwing the result into `Promise.all`.
+I love mapping across some data with a promise-returning function and then throwing the result into `Promise.all`.
 When does that stuff get done?
 We don't need to think about it.